jeancflanagan/jeancflanagan/_posts/2015-06-28-good-thinking-a-new-approach-to-professional-development-for-science-educators.md

     alt: 'Gummerson, a character form the Good Thinking series, taking the shape of the words mental model'

 ---
-Findings from science education research rarely make their way into classroom practice.
+<p class="featured">Findings from science education research rarely make their way into classroom practice.</p>

 As I’ve [discussed before](http://blogs.plos.org/scied/2013/01/14/facing-the-research-practice-divide-in-science-education/) on the *PLOS Sci-Ed* blog, there are a lot of entrenched barriers that continue to separate these efforts.
 For one, most science education research is still primarily published in journal articles that are often difficult to access — and always dense, lengthy reads.
 Additionally, teacher professional development (PD) workshops, often developed in conjunction with researchers and intended to bridge this gap, are costly and time-intensive to implement.
 While these programs are often important and meaningful experiences, logistics still limit their reach.

 Ever since I first got involved with science education research, I have been increasingly disturbed by this disconnect.
 That’s why I was incredibly excited when our Associate Director of Curriculum and Communications here at SSEC, Marjee Chmiel, approached me with the preliminary plans for the [_Good Thinking!_](http://www.ssec.si.edu/goodthinking) project.